Sony Master Series A9G 4K HDR OLED TV review: The best TV

 It’s not so subtle a difference, either.
 Both Sony and LG OLED TVs benefit from professional calibration, but look excellent right out of the box, with the LG and Sony on par in color and the LG slightly ahead in white balance when in incomparable picture modes.
 But even if we set out-of-box color accuracy aside, one can see the aggregate difference between the two displays with the naked eye.

 The Sony has less judder when displaying 24p movie content and more natural motion without any motion smoothing turned on.
 The A9G can clean up low-bitrate streaming content better than LG’s sets do, resulting in fewer artifacts and less color banding.
-In fact, some streaming content looked remarkably close to the 4K Blu-ray version of the same thanks to Sony’s processing.
+In fact, some streaming content looked remarkably close to the 4K Blu-ray version of the same.

 Yet, it is Sony A9G’s judicious handling of HDR content which has me choosing it over competing OLEDs.
 It is true that LG’s OLED TVs are designed to be much brighter than Sony’s but, in my opinion, maintaining highlight details is more important.

-Sony has done the best job of balancing punch in specular highlights by maintaining bright highlight detail.
+Sony does a great job of balancing punch in specular highlights by maintaining bright highlight detail.
 In side-by-side comparisons, the difference is obvious, and I call Sony the winner.

 Using popular comparison titles like Peter Pan, Batman vs. Superman, and The Revenant on 4K Blu-ray, I was able to see several instances where the LG blew out bright highlight detail for the sake of higher peak brightness.
 Side by side, the LG looked more punchy, but the Sony always looked more balanced, and when viewed on its own, I never felt the Sony lacked punch or presence.
 It was always a dazzling picture.